Peter-Schorn/Play-Spotify-Songs-from-Spotlight-Search/README.md

 ```

 Now you're ready to try out the script!
 You must run it from terminal the first time.
-When you run it the first time, you will get a message like this in your terminal and **A webpage should have been opened in your broswer**:
+When you run it the first time, you will get a message like this in your terminal and **a webpage should have been opened in your broswer**:
 ```

             User authentication requires interaction with your